 Regarding President-elect Trump, the analysis would be similar.
 If he, through his business, receives an above-market interest payment from foreign governments, that would provide a sign that he is profiting from providing services to a foreign government, and is not simply being compensated for the loaning of funds.
 But where transactions involving the Trump Organization are conducted at arm’s length, no emolument arises.

-Of course, this is all hypothetical, because it is exceptionally unlikely that Congress will conduct impeachment proceedings against soon-to-be President Trump (or against President Obama, for that matter).
+Of course, this is all hypothetical, because it is exceptionally unlikely that Congress will invoke the emoluments clauses to conduct impeachment proceedings against soon-to-be President Trump (or against President Obama, for that matter).
 However, in the unlikely circumstance that impeachment proceedings begin against Trump, his critics will have given him a rhetorically clever defense.
-Trump’s lawyers can use the approach of Eisen, Painter and Tribe to show that Obama received prohibited emoluments, and that Trump should not be impeached — he simply followed President Obama’s precedent.
+Trump’s lawyers can use the approach of Eisen, Painter and Tribe to show that Obama received prohibited emoluments, and that Trump should not be impeached — he simply followed President Obama’s precedents.

 Follow me on Twitter (@AndyGrewal).